 How can you prepare for the costs of a lawsuit?

-A number of practical considerations:
+A number of practical points to consider:

 -

-have a realistic cost estimate prepared;
+have a realistic cost estimate made;

 -